Johns Hopkins Doctors Will Provide Fitness Advice to Users on Under Armour’s Apps

 “Working with the leading health experts from Johns Hopkins further solidifies our dedication to helping athletes perform better and live healthier,” said Mike Lee, Under Armour’s chief digital officer.
 “The research and insight that we discover together will further Under Armour’s innovations and empower users with better tools, information and data for reaching their highest potential.”

 The partnership is already paying off.
-A team of Johns Hopkins sleep experts, led by Alan Schwartz, M.D., director of the Sleep Disorders Center at Johns Hopkins Bayview Medical Center, is currently in the midst of a multi-phase research study to examine the effectiveness of sustained patterns in improving overall sleep behaviors.
+A team of Johns Hopkins sleep experts, led by Alan Schwartz, M.D., director of the Sleep Disorders Center at Johns Hopkins Bayview Medical Center, is in the midst of a multiphase research study to examine the effectiveness of sustained patterns in improving overall sleep behaviors.
 This marks the first scientific study under the Under Armour Connected Fitness platform.

 The study is no doubt helping to shape the brand’s new Sleep & Recovery System sleepwear line, unveiled at last week’s Consumer Electronics Show in Las Vegas.
-Developed in collaboration with New England Patriots quarterback Tom Brady, the pajamas — which have special bioceramic particles woven in to their lining which absorb and reflect back the infrared waves the body emits during sleep — are designed to help athletes optimize rest and recovery.
+Developed in collaboration with New England Patriots quarterback Tom Brady, the pajamas — which have special bioceramic particles woven into their lining that absorb and reflect back the infrared waves the body emits during sleep — are designed to help athletes optimize rest and recovery.

 “At Under Armour, our goal is to constantly innovate and uncover new solutions that take performance to the next level,” said Kevin Haley, Under Armour’s president of innovation and category management.
 “We are providing athletes with untapped insight and guidance into the importance of sleep and recovery in a way that’s truly unique to Under Armour.”